The

 Invited Keynote Speakers

-Milan Zeleny, Professor of Management Systems, Fordham University, USA
+Milan Zeleny, Professor of Management Systems, Fordham

 Title: Human System Management and Organization as an Organism